MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 `syncScoreboards`
 Whether to sync scoreboard and team data between servers.

+`logFileSyncing`
+Whether or not to log files being synced with the master server.

 `filesToSyncOnStartup`
 Files or directories that should be synced onto the MultiPaper-Master.
 Directories will be synced recursively.
 If two servers write to the same file